asee/greatest_updated_at/README.md

 ## Warnings

 Currently it is both extremely naive and extremely simple.
 If you use it with a polymorphic relation it will break.
 Relations using non-standard table names will break.
 Referencing tables without an updated_at will cause it to break.
+It has only been tested on MySQL.
 In fact, it is really only useful for the most simple of cases.

 Pull requests and suggestions for improvement are welcome.